basvandenberg/gene_network_designer/README.md

 ## Install

-Unzip the geneNetworkDesigner.tar.gz file to a location of your choice.
+Extract the geneNetworkDesigner.tar.gz (or .zip) file to a location of your choice.

 ### Test

-Use the command line to navigate to the unarchived (unzipped) geneNetworkDesigner directory.
-Type:
+Use the command line to navigate to the extracted geneNetworkDesigner directory and enter the command:

 java -jar geneNetworkDesigner.jar

-and press enter.
 The software should start loading the bioparts database.

 ## Tutorial

 This tutorial runs a simulation on a randomly selected Decoder device.

 1. Run a command line tool.
-2. Go to the GeneNetworkDesigner directory.
+2. Go to the geneNetworkDesigner directory.
-3. Run the command 'java -jar LogicGeneNetworkDesigner.jar'.
+3. Run the command 'java -jar geneNetworkDesigner.jar'.
 As soon as the bioparts database is loaded in memory, the following options should be
    presented: